Daniel-Nikpayuk/nik/README.md

 # Design:

 The design can be thought of as *intersectional*.
-Meaning it is a single design at the intersection of a few persectives.
+Meaning it is a single design at the intersection of several persectives.
 This also means access to the representation/explanation of this design comes from a few differing angles.

 ### Angle: Language

 C++ is a mix-bag of many paradigms.
-As it remains backwards compatible with C it puts emphasis on efficiency by providing a semiotic space---a refined language/grammar---to discuss models of the *CPU* and of the *RAM*.
-As amazing job it does in that area, it goes downhill in its ease of use from there.
+As it remains backwards compatible with C it puts emphasis on efficiency by providing a semiotic space---a refined language/grammar---to discuss models of the *CPU* and of the *RAM* of a computer's hardware.
+As amazing job it does in that area, it also tends to go downhill in its ease of use from there on.

 ### Angle: Hardware

-As C++'s claim to fame is Object Oriented Programming, I've always found it odd the choice of classes it provides to its coders.
+As C++'s claim to fame is Object Oriented Programming, I've always found it odd the choice of api classes it provides to its coders.
 More importantly, I've always found it odd it doesn't run narratives or themes around hardware.

-Hardware is modular, and swappable and changes over time, but it doesn't change that quickly, and even for all the changes there effectively are types of hardware as abstract concepts.
-Why not represent all these other components of the computer in addition to the CPU and RAM for which it privileges?
+Hardware is modular, and swappable and changes over time, but it doesn't change that quickly, and even for all the changes there effectively are types of hardware as abstract concepts which persist.
+Why not represent all these other components of the computer in addition to the hardware (CPU and RAM) for which it privileges?

 The design of the **nik** library revolves around hardware.
 At the same time, if you take all of this from a broader sociological lens, hardware is largely the representation of the interactivity of our human senses: